mcmonkeyprojects/SwarmUI/docs/Making Extensions.md

-# Making Extensions for StableSwarmUI
+# Making Extensions for SwarmUI

 So, you want to make a Swarm extension, eh?
 You've come to the right place!